 Montgomery County International Child Relocation Attorney

-Child Relocation Out of the Country
+Relocating a Child Out of the Country

 Figuring out child custody issues can be challenging enough when parents live in the same city.
 Determining parental rights can get even more complicated when one parent wants to move to another city, state, or country.
 Some Pennsylvania residents have family or even citizenship in other countries.
 So, it is not unheard of for divorced parents to want to move out of the country.